5 Signs of A Codependent Relationship

 3. The Strong Need to Be Needed

-People who feel the strong need to be needed, overextend themselves and feel a sense of self worth when others need them so much.
-This strong need to be needed can bleed into being a saviour or the helper role for others without little to no reciprocity.
+People who feel the strong need to be needed, overextend themselves and feel a sense of self-worth when others need them so much.
+This strong need to be needed can bleed into being a saviour or a helper role for others without little to no reciprocity.
 This can render others helpless and dependent on us so we can continue to be needed.
 This can also lead to resentment because we think that no one really helps us back.

 4. Worrying About What Others Think of You

 Individuals with codependency often worry about what others think of them and perhaps develop a level of social anxiety when interacting with others.
-They worry about what to say, if they said it right or wrong or second guess themselves.
-Instead of just being themselves, they are afraid because there was so much consequence with showing up authentically with authority figures at an early age and into adulthood.
+They worry about what to say if they said it right or wrong or second guess themselves.
+Instead of just being themselves, they are afraid because there was so many consequences with showing up authentically with authority figures at an early age and into adulthood.
 This constant worry about what others think of us can cause us to live our lives according to others, avoiding others being upset with us.

 5. You Don’t Own Yourself

-Sometimes codependency feels like a prison, as if our identity and who we are belongs to someone else.
-We may feel like we don’t own our voice, our emotions or decisions and slowly over time our sense of self identity erodes and then we may feel lost, confused and indecisive.
+Sometimes codependency feels like a prison as if our identity and who we are belongs to someone else.
+We may feel like we don’t own our voice, our emotions or our decisions and slowly over time our sense of self-identity erodes and then we may feel lost, confused and indecisive.

 You Can Feel Safe To Be Yourself